-Dustin Forensics is the product of its founder’s lifelong interest in computer animation and his experience with 3D software applications.
+Dustin Productions is the product of its founder’s lifelong interest in computer animation and his experience in American industry.
 Early in his engineering career, David Dustin found it difficult to communicate technical concepts to executive management.
 His solution was to animate proposed equipment purchases, providing a 3D view of the potential installation.
 This approach let non-technical managers visualize complex equipment without needing to understand piles and piles of two-dimensional drawings.
-For David Dustin, forensic animation was the next step.
-Photo-realistic animations can be used by a forensic investigator to demonstrate what they believed happened at a scene.
-Data gathered at the scene of a crime or crash is used by the investigator to create the most accurate animation possible.

-One recent application that Dustin Forensics worked on was a project to scan an apartment complex and its vehicles to recreate a 3D environment for use in litigation.
-Dustin Forensics was given a timeline of about a month and half with an objective of providing a graphical representation of a ballistic expert’s opinion as to how a sequence of events transpired – with a corresponding goal of discrediting the opposition’s position.
+One recent application that Dustin Productions worked on was a project to scan an apartment complex and its vehicles to recreate a 3D environment for use in litigation.
+Hired by attorney Cannon Allen of Adams and Reese LLP, the company was given a timeline of about a month and half with an objective of providing a graphical representation of a ballistic expert’s (Kelly Fite of Lilburn, Georgia) opinion as to how a sequence of events transpired – with a corresponding goal of discrediting the opposition’s position.

-Real-time environment showing character positions, motions, and the ballistic path of the shot fired during the incident are the deliverables that the Dustin Forensics team
+The deliverables asked of the company were to provide a real-time environment showing character positions, motions, and the ballistic path of the shot fired during the incident.

-One of Dustin’s teams biggest challenges of this particular project was that time was very limited.
-Also, the victim in this case was shot on their right side, but the client maintained the victim was exiting the vehicle and had turned their body.
-It was Dustin’s initial perception that it would be somewhat difficult to align the shot, but, in reality, it was not.
-READ MORE
+One of the biggest challenges of this particular project, though not uncommon to many others, was the simple fact that time was short.
+Also, the victim in this case was shot on their right side, but the client maintained the victim was exciting the vehicle and had turned their body.
+It was Dustin Production’s initial perception that it would be somewhat difficult to align the shot, but, in reality, it was not.